KenKundert/addsshkeys/README.rst

 **ssh_keys**

 This setting is required.
 It contains a dictionary of dictionaries that contains information about each key.
 The primary dictionary contains a name and the values for each key.
 The values are held in a dictionary that may contain three fields:

-    paths:
+*paths*

 This is required and contains the paths to one or more SSH private key files.
 It may be a list of strings, or a single string that is split.
 If a relative path is given, it is relative to ~/.ssh.

-    account:
+*account*

 This gives the name of the Avendesora account that holds passphrase for the keys.
 If present, Avendesora will be queried for the passphrase.

-    passphrase:
+*passphrase*

 This is required if *account* is not given, otherwise it is optional.
 If *account* is given, it is the name of the passphrase field in Avendesora, which defaults to 'passcode'.
 If account is not given, it is the passphrase itself.
 In this case, the settings file should only be readable by the user.

 **config_file_mask**